SiFTW/MitchellLabWebsite/content/event/EMBO2023/index.md

   postcode:
   country: Spain
 featured: false
-summary: Richard Norris receives travel grant to share his latest findings at EMBO in Spain.
+summary: Richard has received a funding award to travel to EMBO Computational Models of Life 2023 and to share his latest findings in Spain.
 abstract:
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.